solita/solita.github.com/_posts/2020-06-01-rethinking-the-frontend.md

 The above example looks similar to [Reagent](https://github.com/reagent-project/reagent) (a ClojureScript React wrapper), but it is all rendered on the server.
 The button callbacks defined with `:on-click` are actually run on the server.
-The special `[::h/live ...]` element register a source on the server for this page.
-Whenever the atom changes, the component rerendered on the server and the resulting HTML sent via WebSocket to the client.
+The special `[::h/live ...]` element registers a source on the server for this page.
+Whenever the atom changes, Ripley re-renders the component on the server and sends the resulting HTML sent via WebSocket to the client.

 Ripley includes a tiny JS client library that does the WebSocket handling: sending event handler callbacks to the server and patching in new fragments received from